XRPLF/xrpl-dev-portal/content/concept-transaction-cost.md

 This feature is designed to allow you to recover an account if the regular key is compromised, without worrying about whether the compromised account has any XRP available.
 This way, you can regain control of the account before you send additional XRP to it.

 The [lsfPasswordSpent flag](reference-ledger-format.html#accountroot-flags) starts out disabled.
 If enabled, it gets disabled again when the account receives a [Payment](reference-transaction-format.html#payment) of XRP.

+When the [FeeEscalation amendment](concept-amendments.html#feeescalation) is enabled, `rippled` prioritizes key reset transactions above other transactions even though the nominal transaction cost of a key reset transaction is zero.

 ## Changing the Transaction Cost ##